nickyliux/nl_rigging_tools/README.md

 ## Installation

 1. Download and extract repository
-2. In Maya, go to the shelf you want to have the icon added
+2. In Maya, click to the shelf you want to have the tool icon added
-3. Drag and drop "install/dragAndDrop.py" onto viewport
+3. Drag and drop the file "install/dragAndDrop.py" into the viewport
-4. Click the icon to show the tool

 ## Reference